This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 Once the immediate need to seek justice and recover damages for medical malpractice has passed, your child still may face legal issues.
-Discrimination, denial of access and opportunity, and other problems may face your child as he or she gets older.
+Discrimination, denial of access and opportunity, and other problems may meet your child as he or she gets older.

 Schools, for instance, may deny your child the special education services and technologies you believe are necessary.
 They may neglect to follow your child’s individualized education plan.
 Both of these are violations of the law.

-Your lawyer will know which of the many laws that protect the disabled apply to your child in each unique situation.
+A reputable lawyer is well-versed in the laws that protect the disabled.
 There are several federal laws and state laws and institutions that protect the rights of the disabled.
 Knowing where to turn when you face discrimination is confusing without the right legal guidance.